 DNA can tell a story.

-NOTE: This page requires updating due to additional info available from discovery of our U106 S18823 > FGC20588 > R-FGC20581 relationship.
+NOTE: This page requires updating due to additional info available from discovery of our U106 S18823 > FGC20588 > R-FGC20581 > R-BY103979 relationship.
 All info as presented is accurate.
-There is just more to the story.
+There is now just more to the story.

 U106/S21 is synonymous with being proto-Germanic.
-Many members of this group would later eventually become Germanic tribes, the most commonly known in the modern world being the Anglo-Saxons.
+Many members of this group would later eventually become Germanic tribes.
+The most common of these tribes that are most commonly known are the Anglo-Saxons (Angles and Sachsen / Saxon; Angle would morph to AEngle and someone that is that -ish is Anglish / English).

 There is little written history of the early U106 Germanic people before 100 BCE.
-Written German did not emerge until after 700 CE, and written German was not common in the northern Germanic Baltic region until about 1100 CE.
+Written German did not emerge until after 700 CE.
+Written German was not common in the northern Germanic Baltic region until about 1100 CE.

 What little written history, created by our ancestors before 700-1100 CE was via the use of runes.
 Runes were used by Germanic people beginning about 150 CE prior to emergence of the written German language.